Yandex Cloud

 • Delete the resources you created

-This article describes how to run a new Kubernetes project in Yandex Cloud.
-An application from Yandex Container Registry is deployed in a Managed Service for Kubernetes cluster and published on the internet via the Yandex Application Load Balancer Ingress controller.
+This tutorial describes how to run a new Kubernetes project in Yandex Cloud.
+You will deploy an application from Yandex Container Registry in a Managed Service for Kubernetes cluster and publish it on the internet via the Yandex Application Load Balancer ingress controller.

 If you need to create a Managed Service for Kubernetes cluster with no internet access, see Creating and configuring a Kubernetes cluster with no internet access.